 While summers bring warmth and sunshine, they do present a trying time for your field and warehouse employees.
-Here are a few steps to take to ensure safety and optimal productivity for your employees during summers.
+Here are a few steps to take to ensure safety and optimal productivity for your employees during the summer.

 Insure your air conditioning machinery

-Additional Read: Factory and warehouse insurance: The saviour during turbulent times
+Additional Read: Factory and warehouse insurance: The savior during turbulent times

-Insure goods in the warehouses and in transit – they face a high risk of catching fire during summers!
+Insure goods in the warehouses and in transit – they face a high risk of catching fire during summer!

 There have been many instances where extreme heat has led to fire accidents.
-An example is Delhi’s Bhalswa landfill which caught fire these last summers due to scorching heat.
+An example is Delhi’s Bhalswa landfill which caught fire these last summer due to scorching heat.
 It took more than four days to douse the fire.
-Ongoing cooling operations were thereafter undertaken to ensure safety for surrounding habitation.
+Ongoing cooling operations were thereafter undertaken to ensure the safety of surrounding habitation.